-We are keen to hear from organisations and groups who are ready to question and challenge detention, value unique contributions of and collaboration with other organisations who are equally concerned about detention and want to be a part of our network.
+We are keen to hear from organisations and groups who are ready to question and challenge detention, and value the unique contributions of and collaboration with other organisations who are equally concerned about detention and want to be a part of our network.

 If you are interested in joining the Detention Forum, please get in touch with us at the email address below.
 The membership application form is here.
 You might want to attend one of our meetings as an observer first, before deciding whether to join or not.
 Members receive copies of our minutes.

 The Detention Forum is hosted the Refugee Council.
-It has a Project Director who works one to two days a week, Coordinator who works three days a week and several volunteers who manage our Twitter account.
+It has a Project Director who works one to two days a week, a Coordinator who works three days a week and several volunteers who manage our Twitter account.
 If you are interested in volunteering for us, please follow us on Twitter so that you know when we are recruiting new volunteers.
-We ask all volunteers to stay with us at least for four months.
+We ask all volunteers to stay with us at least for five months.

 For further information, please contact us at detentionforumcoordinator(at)gmail.com or via Twitter @DetentionForum

 We are a member of International Detention Coalition and PICUM.